June Random Thoughts on Needlepoint

-Here’s another batch of great needlepoint tips:
+Here’s a batch of great needlepoint tips:

 ~ Don’t make needlepoint stitches which cross over more than 10 threads, they will snag too easily.